The infant program is comprised of three classrooms of 9 infants, ranging in age from 3 months to 17 months, with 4 teachers in each classroom.

 Infants are individuals who are initiators, explorers and self-learners.
 As much as possible, the infant is involved in all care activities as an active participant, not merely a passive recipient.
 Within a carefully prepared environment, time is given for uninterrupted exploration and interaction with other infants.
 In sum, our infant room is a safe, joyful environment in which discovery is bountiful, peaceful and productive.
 (For more information, see Being with Infants and Toddlers: A Curriculum that Works with Caregivers, by Beverly Kovach.)

-Each two-year old classroom is comprised of 12 – 14 students, one Montessori lead teacher and an appropriate number of assistant teachers.
-The Montessori classroom is a child’s world geared to the size, space and interest of the two year old.
-It is designed to put the child at ease by giving her freedom in an environment prepared with attractive and stimulating materials.
+Each toddler classroom is comprised of 12 – 14 students, ranging in age from 18 months to 36 months, with one Montessori lead teacher and an appropriate number of assistant teachers.
+The Montessori classroom is a child’s world geared to the size, space and interest of the toddler.
+It is designed to put the child at ease by giving them freedom in an environment prepared with attractive and stimulating materials.
 The classroom enhances each child’s innate sense of independence, order, respect and kindness.

 Early Childhood Program